Since today’s writing prompt is “Educate“, I’m going to cheat and shamelessly repost my one but last post, so it gets more readers. Here goes:

 I’ve always felt that America was primed for a fascist takeover.
 In fact, to some outsiders America already lives with “a very quiet kind of fascism“.
 Continue reading

-Posted in Education, Government, History, Language, Media, Politics, Psychology, Slavery, Society, World War Two
+Posted in Education, Government, History, Language, Media, Psychology, Slavery, Society, US Politics, World War Two

 I’ve always felt that America was primed for a fascist takeover.
 In fact, to some outsiders America already lives with “a very quiet kind of fascism“.
 I’m sure most readers will still think, even after Charlottesville, that I’m overreacting, that it was only Charlottesville, not all of the USA, and yes, if it stops here, if Trump is dethroned, if this is the watershed moment when everything changes, great.
 But I don’t think so.
 I hope so, but I’m not optimistic.
 Continue reading